Creamy red bean soup with gluten-free brown rice pasta and a variety of vegetables is a delicious vegan “meal in a bowl” that is so easy to cook!

 Red beans are creamier and taste slightly sweeter than the other beans and so they are mostly used only in desserts, especially in Asia.
 But it is really unfair to the tiny reddish pearls which are chockful of nutrients and antioxidants.
-This red bean soup recipe is an effort to elevate the red beans to the group of savoury soups and impart complementing flavours and take advantage of the health benefits of the red bean, in addition to its amazing colour, buttery flavour and creamy texture.
+This red bean soup recipe is an effort to elevate the red beans to the group of savory soups and impart complementing flavors and take advantage of the health benefits of the red bean, in addition to its amazing color, buttery flavour and creamy texture.

-Add some gluten-free brown rice pasta and a couple of vegetables, you get an amazing, wholesome, plant-based meal in the form of a vegan soup.
+Add some gluten-free brown rice pasta and a lot of vegetables, you get an amazing, wholesome, plant-based meal in the form of vegan red bean soup with pasta.

 Ingredients (for 4 bowls of red bean soup)

 - Onion – 1 large, grated